 Is Padel The Same As Pickleball

 Pickleball is played on a rectangular court, similar in size to a badminton court, measuring 13.4 meters by 6.1 meters.
 The court is divided into halves by a low net, and there is a non-volley zone near the net on each side.
 Pickleball equipment consists of a paddle, usually made of wood or composites, and a plastic ball with holes, often referred to as a pickleball.
 The paddle is smaller than a tennis racquet but larger than a table tennis paddle.

-You may also like: Pickleball Techniques
+You may also like: How Can I Improve My Pickleball Footwork?

+Is Padel The Same As Pickleball